 Day Three | Saturday, June 25

-Located on the Italian Riviera, Portofino’s yacht-filled harbor is lined with pastel-colored houses, high-end boutiques, and lush green hills.
-Travel to nearby Santa Margherita, shop along the waterfront, or visit the UNESCO World Heritage Site of Cinque Terre.
+Located on the Italian Riviera, Portofino’s harbor is lined with pastel-colored houses, high-end boutiques, and lush green hills.
+Visit nearby Santa Margherita or travel to Cinque Terre, a string of five fishing villages perched high on cliffs overlooking the sea.

 Day Four | Sunday, June 26